-3-4 Year Old Ballet, Tap and Tumbling
+3-4 Year Old Dance Program

-The preschool dancer will be introduced to a variety of beginner dance steps.
-First and foremost, the 3 year olds will learn how to “follow the leader”, how to “wait in line”, how to “take turns”, how to “follow simple directions”.
-Since most 3 year olds haven’t been to preschool yet, a lot of basic class management skills need to be established early on in the class, to insure success for the entire year.
+Stacey’s Dance Studio offers a wonderfully unique program that cultivates a love of dance and the arts in our young dancers.
+Preschool dance classes for 3-4 year olds is a combination of ballet tap, gross motor skills, and tumbling.
+The preschool dancers will be introduced to a variety of beginner dance steps.
+First and foremost, the 3 year olds will learn how to “follow the leader”, how to “wait in line”, how to “take turns”, and how to “follow simple directions”.
+Since most 3 year olds haven’t been to preschool yet, a lot of basic class management skills need to be established early on in the class, to ensure success for the entire year.

 Our preschool curriculum offers a variety of dance genres and the opportunity to use make believe and imagination.
 The program is updated yearly and follows a week by week progression format.
 Weekly lesson plans are followed, and each lesson has specific music, themes, and skills that are taught.
 We use a variety of dance music including current preschool favorites.
 Since 3 year olds learn from repetition, we will use some familiar favorites such as the ABC song and Itsy Bitsy Spider along with dance steps, and props.
 They will improve their coordination by singing and dancing, while staying actively involved in the class.